 Despite the fact that I'm supposed to be at the vanguard of the tide of change that is engulfing fashion because I'm "a blogger" (heavy on the quotation marks there…), I've found myself thinking of what came before.
 Not because 'before' was necessarily better but because understanding the past has always helped me to understand the present.
 There's been a lot of backwards looking and anniversary activity going on lately, especially in London's underbelly of fashion.
 Red or Dead have notched up thirty years.
 Bernstock Speirs also celebrated their 30th.
 Now we have Antoni & Alison, a fashion duo that have had endured and existed throughout the years, without a massive amount of fanfare, which makes rediscovering their work now such a joy.

-You'd be forgiven, particularly if you're not a Brit fashion obsessive, for perhaps not know who Antoni & Alison are.
+You'd be forgiven, particularly if you're not a Brit fashion obsessive, for perhaps not knowing who Antoni & Alison are.
 Actually, Antoni Burakowski and Alison Roberts themselves would chuckle, smile and happily sit you down with a nice cup of tea and tell you all about their madcap trajectory.
 That's exactly what I did a few months ago in their lovely 'house' in Borough (you can tour it online if you wish) where we sat down and properly talked.
 It was a frank chat about the way they came together, the way they work, the way they just get on with things, been honest all the way and as a result have an extraordinary archive to show.
 After an elongated process of chatting with them, shooting their archive pieces below and visiting their store, it's actually been a bit of a eureka moment - where you slap your forehead and go "Gee whizz!
 I can't believe such an amazing body of work exists!"
 Colin McDowell got it in one when he described Antoni & Alison as "jewels in the crown of London fashion" but that "the trouble is, they are modest thinking people with a totally unique aesthetic which modern fashion doesn't quite know what to do with."

 The best thing about listening to Antoni and Alison talk was the way they interacted with each other which is why this blog post is going to read like a weird script for a play.
 Who better to tell their story than them?